Texas voters say immigration is top issue facing nation

 TRUMP FACTOR

-For more than one-third of Texas voters, Trump was not a factor in how they voted, while more than 6 in 10 said he was.
-And they had mixed views of the president, with about half saying they approved of how he is handling his job and half saying they disapprove of him.
+For more than one-third of Texas voters, President Donald Trump was not a factor in how they voted, while more than 6 in 10 said he was.

 Amanda Martin, 40, a high school teacher, said she is a Republican but her displeasure with Trump affected her vote.